qminer/qtopology/docs/presentation.md

 ## Local vs Distributed setting

 - **Local**: QTopology runs inside the process.
-Only single topology is executed
+  - only single topology is executed
 - **Distributed**: Each machine runs it's own worker, which:
   - connects to common storage
   - receives topologies to execute
   - runs each topology in separate process
+  - can take over leadership role

 ---

+## QTopology is less than Storm

+- Single topology is processed on single worker
+- Simpler routing

+---

 ## Thank you

+- QTopology is written in `typescript`
-- Architecture is subject to future changes
+- Architecture and interfaces are subject to future changes

-> This presentation can be viewed using [Marp](https://yhatt.github.io/marp/)
+> This presentation was created using [Marp](https://yhatt.github.io/marp/), a markdown presentation writer